mbadolato/iTerm2-Color-Schemes/README.md

 The AtomOneLight theme was created by [iamstarkov](https://github.com/iamstarkov)

 The Piatto Light theme was created by [kovv](https://github.com/kovv)

+The DotGov theme was inspired by the color palette used in the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/visual-style/)

 If there are other color schemes you'd like to see included, drop me a line!